gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 SwissSearch: geocoding
 ----------------------

-Swisssearch geocoding allows the user to search for swiss locations, like postcode, cantons, cities and swissnames.
+Swisssearch geocoding allows the user to search for swiss locations, like postcode, cantons, cities, toponymic datase (`SwissNames <http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/toponymy.html>`_) and addresses.

+**Note: The swiss cantons only allow websites of the federal governement to use the addresses search service**.

 URL
 ^^^